Skip to main content

 This would be like Meta one day deciding it didn’t like how a competitor was using React, and serving every single Facebook user a story on their home feed, brutally disparaging that competitor.
 It’s clearly a dramatic overreach.

-Well, Matt just went in and changed the terms.
+Well, Matt just went in and changed the rules everyone’s been playing by this whole time.

 Altering the WordPress trademark policy is yet another abuse that should make any remotely impartial observer shudder.
 Why would anyone want to use a software with an oligarch dictating the terms, and changing them on a whim, with no warning?